 Recovery involves “restoring the ability to perform a movement in the same manner as it was performed before injury.”
 In other words, being stubborn and working very, very hard towards using your right fingers to hold that spoon just like you did before your stroke.

-Compensation strategies are necessary sometimes.
+Compensation strategies are necessary sometimes – especially for your safety.
 Other times, they’re only necessary in the beginning stages of recovery.

 Try your best to be aware of when you’re ready to outgrow certain compensation techniques and keep yourself challenged.
 This is KEY to a full recovery from stroke.

 Your stroke recovery timeline might be shorter or longer than you expected.
 So when obstacles come your way, it’s important to stick to your regimen and never give up.

 If you see others recovering faster from stroke than you, try to stay in your lane.
 The only person you need to be concerned about is you.